 Packing is, in many ways, one of the most stressful parts of a move.
 Having to practically deconstruct your home is not easy.
 But with our tips, you can make it at least a bit easier.

 Pack in phases, since that’s proven to be one the easiest way to pack.
 Start with things that you don’t and won’t need in the short term.
 If you’re moving in the summer, you can safely put away winter jackets and blankets first, for you certainly won’t miss them until the move.
+Just ensure you’ve folded everything the right way, to keep clothes from wrinkling.
 Then proceed accordingly, room by room, in order of everyday usage.

-Well organized packages are of utmost significance.
+Well-organized packages are of utmost significance.
 Label every box and crate, for you never know when you’re gonna find yourself in desperate need of this or that item.
-With proper organization, finding anything you may need at any moment will be a piece of cake.
+By getting properly organized to move, finding anything you may need at any moment will be a piece of cake.

 A word of caution, though.
 If you’re using professional moving services, stay informed on your mover’s policy, since there are things they will not transport.
 Learn what not to pack, so there are no surprises.
 As expected, that list is mostly comprised of toxic and flammable materials, firearms and ammo, and chemicals.
 Most movers won’t take potted plants or any other living being.
 Therefore, your plants and pets will have to travel with you in the car.